contactsamie/LightService/README.md

 LightService

-LightService is an EAAS Library (i.e Every Thing As A Service)
+LightService is an EAAS Library

 GOALS: